OrdnanceSurvey/code-style-guide/Swift/README.md

 ## Code Formatting

-* Use clang-format.
-Spaces, not tabs; 4 spaces per indent; etc.
+* Spaces, not tabs; 4 spaces per indent; braces inline with the preceding statement.
+We currently have no formatting tools in place, so where possible use Xcode's indentation tools.

 * Types in upper camel case. e.g. `MapView`